Embassy of the United States, Manila

 The Manila mission is one of the US Department of State's largest posts, employing close to 300 Americans and 1,000 Foreign Service national employees.
-The mission also hosts the only foreign office of the Department of Veterans Affairs, which caters to some 18,000 American and Filipino veterans and their widows in the Philippines (see also Filipino Veterans Fairness Act.)
+The mission also hosts the only foreign office of the Department of Veterans Affairs, which caters to some 18,000 American and Filipino veterans and their widows in the Philippines.

 Manila's Regional Printing Center provides printing and distribution services for overseas and domestic publications.
-Smaller branches exist in Vienna, Austria and Washington, D.C. but Manila is the flagship facility.
+Smaller branches exist in Vienna, Austria and Washington, D.C., but Manila is the flagship facility.

 History

 The chancery of the Embassy in Manila was first constructed to house the United States High Commission to the Philippines and was designed by the US Treasury Department, Procurement Division, Public Buildings Branch after considering and later rejecting a design by the notable Filipino architect Juan M. Arellano.
 The building is built on reclaimed land that was a gift from the Government of the Philippines and sits on more than 600 reinforced concrete piles that were sunk 60 feet into the site.
 The site was originally designed as a demesne along Manila Bay, which featured a revival-style mansion that took advantage of the seaside vista.
 It was insisted, though, that a federal-style building be built.
 The chancery was completed in 1940.

 During World War II, after the Fall of Bataan, the property became the residence of the Commander-in-Chief of the Imperial Japanese Army in the Philippines.
 When the Japanese-sponsored Puppet Republic was established in 1943, the building was repainted and refurbished and served as the Embassy of Japan to the Philippines.
 During its recapture by Allied forces and Philippine guerrillas, the building was seriously damaged but its ballroom, among other rooms, remained intact.

 In October 1945, quonset huts were erected throughout the property and became known as The Courthouse, the center of the Japanese war crimes trial in the Philippines, with the ballroom serving as the courtroom and the upstairs rooms serving as holding cells.

 On July 4, 1946, the Philippines was granted independence by the United States and the building became known as the United States Embassy in Manila.

 As a testament to its battle-scarred history, its flagpole was never restored and still retains the bulletholes it sustained during the war.
 The chancery has also been designated as historic property by the National Historical Institute of the Philippines as well as being on the United States Secretary of State's register of culturally significant places.